fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-12-04-my-way-into-tech.md

 After my A-levels in 2011, I was a bit clueless what I wanted to do. 🤔 I decided to do a **one year training to become a camera woman**, just because it was fun, I loved to be creative and wanted to learn more about creating movies. 🎥 Because finding a job in this area is really hard, I decided to study something afterwards.
 I did not really care what it was, but I wanted to do _something with media_.
 I finally decided to sign up for **Media Engineering** which was designed to be a mix between design, computer science and engineering.
 So I learned a bit of everything but nothing really well.

-After my **internship as a designer** in the 4th semester, it was clear to me, that design was nothing that I am really good in. 👩‍🎨 My job was mostly to make some data beautiful for presentations and I had no clue how to do that.
-I’m really good in evaluating designs and thinking about what is working good and what not, but **I just couldn’t come up with a design on my own**.
+After my **internship as a designer** in the 4th semester, it was clear to me, that design was nothing that I am really good in. 👩‍🎨 My job was mostly to make some data beautiful for presentations and I had no idea how to do that.
+I’m really good in evaluating designs and thinking about what is working good and what not, but **I just couldn’t come up with a design on my own**. s
 ## So, what now?

 At one point in my studies, we had to work on a project together with other students and my group decided to create an iOS app which I really enjoyed 📱 Swift was released just a year ago and we heard that it should be super easy to learn it.
-Nobody of us had a clue how to develop iOS apps but we figured it out and it kinda worked in the end. **I wanted to do more like this!** That was fun!
+Nobody of us had a clue how to develop iOS apps but we figured it out and it kinda worked in the end. **I wanted to do more like this!** That was fun!s

 I decided to look for a working student job in the area of **mobile development**.
 Why mobile development, you might ask?
 Well, almost everyone has a smartphone these days and I loved the direct feedback to work with UI and to use it on my phone.
 You can use mobile apps everywhere and not just on your local computer at home.
 This was really fascinating to me!